3mdeb/news-and-ideas/post.md

 # Introduction

 Flashing an eMMC of produced board is one of the crucial manufacturing procedures.
-This post presents how one can take advantage of i.MX6 features and open source tools to prepare themselves with quite robust and easy to use process.
+This post series presents how one can take advantage of i.MX6 features and open source tools to prepare themselves with quite robust and easy to use process.

 Target reference platform is
 [Hummingboard Edge](https://www.solid-run.com/product/hummingboard-edge-imx6d-0c-e/https://www.solid-run.com/product/hummingboard-edge-imx6d-0c-e/).